abdojulari/transcript-editor/project/oral-history/pages/editor_tutorial/ed_tutorial_2.md

 # Transcription Conventions

+We have one central guideline:
-There are many ways to transcribe an oral history, so if you're unsure, we have one general guideline: <strong class="highlight">Transcribe as you hear it.</strong>
+<strong class="highlight">Use your best judgment to transcribe as you hear it.</strong>

-Use your best judgment to **transcribe it as you hear it**.
-For common tricky transcriptions, we also have a list of **"Conventions"** handy.
-Quickly access this reference in the toolbar in the top of this page.
+For common tricky transcriptions, we have a handy list of conventions.
+Quickly access this reference by selecting the Conventions button on the top of the page.

 <video src="https://s3.amazonaws.com/togetherwelisten.nypl.org/video/twl_sample_conventions.mp4" preload="auto" class="toggle-sound sample-video" autoplay loop muted></video>